Arcuate fasciculus

-In neuroanatomy, the arcuate fasciculus (AF; from Latin 'curved bundle') is a bundle of axons that generally connects the Broca's area and the Wernicke's area in the brain.
-It is an association fiber tract connecting caudal temporal cortex and inferior frontal lobe.
+In neuroanatomy, the arcuate fasciculus (AF; from Latin 'curved bundle') is a bundle of axons that generally connects Broca's area and Wernicke's area in the brain.
+It is an association fiber tract connecting caudal temporal lobe and inferior frontal lobe.

 Structure

 The arcuate fasciculus is a white matter tract that runs parallel to the superior longitudinal fasciculus.
-Due to their proximity, some researchers refer to them interchangeably.
+Due to their proximity, they are sometimes referred to interchangeably.
 They can be distinguished by the location and function of their endpoints in the frontal cortex.
 The arcuate fasciculus terminates in Broca's area (specifically BA 44) which is linked to processing complex syntax.
 However, the superior longitudinal fasciculus ends in the premotor cortex which is implicated in acoustic-motor mapping.

 Connection

 Historically, the arcuate fasciculus has been understood to connect two important areas for language use: Broca's area in the inferior frontal gyrus and Wernicke's area in the posterior superior temporal gyrus.
-The majority of scientists consider this to be an oversimplification; however, this model is still utilized because a satisfactory replacement has not been developed.
+It is mostly considered to be an oversimplification, but this model is still utilized because a satisfactory replacement has not been developed.
 The topographical relationships between independent measures of white matter and gray matter integrity suggest that rich developmental or environmental interactions influence brain structure and function.
 The presence and strength of such associations may elucidate pathophysiological processes influencing systems such as language and motor planning.

 As the technique of diffusion MRI has improved, this has become a testable hypothesis.
 Research indicates more diffuse termination of the fibers of the arcuate than previously thought.
 While the main caudal source of the fiber tract appears to be posterior superior temporal cortex, the rostral terminations are mostly in premotor cortex, part of Brodmann area 44.

-Developmental Differences
+Developmental differences

 Myelination is a process by which axons are covered with a protective substance called myelin that drastically increases the signaling efficiency of the neuron.
 The arcuate fasciculus is heavily myelinated in healthy adult brains.
-The density of this myelination has been found to predict the accuracy and speed to which one can comprehend sentences.
+The density of this myelination has been found to predict the accuracy and speed to which one can comprehend sentences and alterations in structure can impact receptive language abilities.
 However, the arcuate fasciculus of newborns is unmyelinated.
 The myelination process occurs gradually during childhood; myelin density has been shown to increase between the age of 3 and 10.
 A study comparing a group of 6-year-olds to a group of 3-year-olds found that the 6-year-olds had stronger functional connectivity of the arcuate fasciculus.
 The arcuate fasciculus is similarly undeveloped in non-human primates such as chimpanzees and macaques.
 This supports the theory that the arcuate fasciculus is a critical component in language.